Patients

 After researching the organization and speaking to a doctor from a nearby clinic, Juan Carlos became convinced that Operation Smile Peru was the solution for which Andrea had spent years searching.

-Upon completing the 30-hour journey from their home, Andrea, Kyungmin, Santos, Juan Carlos, and her daughter, Liz, arrived at Operation Smile Peru’s medical mission in Lima with one hope cemented in their minds: Get Kyungmin the life-changing surgery he needed.
+Upon completing the 30-hour journey from their home, Andrea, Kyungmin, Santos, Juan Carlos, and her daughter, Liz, arrived at Operation Smile Peru’s surgical program in Lima with one hope cemented in their minds: Get Kyungmin the life-changing surgery he needed.

 After performing a comprehensive health evaluation, medical volunteers determined that Kyungmin, in addition to showing signs of bronchial issues, was too young to undergo safe surgery.